aliakseikln/Dagger-2-and-Retrofit-simple-app/README.md

 # Dagger2andRetrofitDemo
-It is one more very simple test application using Dagger2, Glide, Viewmodel and Retrofit.
+It is one more very simple test Android application using Dagger2, Glide, Viewmodel and Retrofit.
 Was made just for testing purpose to to better understand how these frameworks work.